MohamedAymanN/science-based-lifiting-ai-agent/README.md

 # 🏋️‍♂️ Science-Based Lifting Agent 🏋

-An AI agent for science-based lifting, built with Java and Spring Boot and Spring AI
+An AI agent for science-based lifting, built with Java, Spring Boot and Spring AI

 ## 📚 Table of Contents